canonical/lxd/doc/container-environment.md

  - `/sys` (empty)

 ## Devices
-LXD containers have a minimal and ephemeral `/dev` based on a tmpfs filesystem.
+LXD containers have a minimal and ephemeral `/dev` based on a `tmpfs` file system.
-Since this is a tmpfs and not a devtmpfs, device nodes will only appear if manually created.
+Since this is a `tmpfs` and not a `devtmpfs`, device nodes will only appear if manually created.

 The standard set of device nodes will be set up: